6 Things to Do Before Moving to Japan

 But what now?
-You still have a few months to while away the time before your adventure starts and you’ve already memorized the Street View of your entire town within a 50km radius!
+You still have a few months to wile away the time before your adventure starts and you’ve already memorized the Street View of your entire town within a 50km radius!

 I remember these last few months before departure feeling like I was in some strange kind of limbo.
 You’re still at home living your life, but something else is coming.
 Something new.
 Something big.